Capitalisk/ldpos-commander/README.md

 delegate get                                                                                           Gets a delegate, accepts an address as argument if run non-interactively.
-If not provided it prompts it. delegate list forging-delegates                                                                        List forging deletes delegate list by-vote-weight                                                                           Delegates by weight in votes
+If not provided it prompts it. delegate list forging-delegates                                                                        List forging deletes delegate list by-vote-weight                                                                           Delegates by weight in votes node info                                                                                              Get info about the node block get max-height                                                                                   Get the max height block get                                                                                              Get block by id block list                                                                                             List all blocks
 ```